Q & A

 I’m interested, so can I try you out before joining?

-Yes, we know we are a bit different from other choirs, so when we invite people from the waiting list to come along, you will be able to try us out for free for up to 2 sessions.
+Yes, we know we are a bit different from other choirs, so when we invite people to come along, you will be able to try us out for free for 2 sessions.
 After that, we ask you to decide whether or not you are going to join the choir.

 How much does it cost to be a member?

-The cost is £9 per month, and we offer a concessionary fee of £6.50 per month for students, and people who are unemployed or retired.
+From January 2022 the cost is £10 per month, and we offer a concessionary fee of £7 per month for students, and people who are unemployed or retired.
 It helps us very much with administering the scheme if you pay by standing order, so we ask you to do this.
 You can cancel your standing order at any time if you decide you no longer wish to be a member.
-Please see our Membership Secretary, for a form.
+Our Membership Secretary will give you our bank details when you decide to join us.

 What do you do with the money?